Murray Bail: Personal life

 Bail is the second of four children.
 His father worked in the tramways and his mother was a homemaker.
 He attended Norwood Technical High School.

 Bail started working in advertising agencies in Adelaide and Melbourne.
 He and his first wife moved to India in 1968, where he worked in an advertising agency in Bombay.
 He contracted amoebic dysentery on his travels, and went to London for treatment at the Hospital for Tropical Diseases.
 There he decided the novel he had written in India was worthless, so he threw it in the garbage.
-He remained in London for five years, the first year on the dole, before returning to Australia in 1975.
+He remained in London for five years, the first year being spent on the dole, before returning to Australia in 1975.

 Bail has been married and divorced twice.
 He was first married in 1965, and divorced in 1988.
 His second wife was fellow writer Helen Garner, whom he married in 1992.
 They divorced in 1998.